UNDP in Jordan

 In Jordan, UNDP’s focus is to support the Hashemite Kingdom of Jordan in providing solutions to the challenges of:

-- Reducing Poverty and Achieving the Millennium Development Goals (MDGs)
+- Reducing Poverty and Achieving the Sustainable Development Goals (SDGs)

 - Promoting Democratic Governance

 In all these areas of support, UNDP pays particular attention to connecting to the UN global knowledge networks, promoting gender equity, inclusion of youth in development programmes, and the protection and promotion of human rights.